Collection essentials #274: Tales of Phantasia (SNES)

 Tales games are known for having a colorful cast of characters with a lot of fun dialogue between them.
 There’s some of that here, particular with the spunky teenage half-elf girl on a flying broom named Arche, but I’d say later games in the series deliver much more in this area.

 This is one of the largest games in the entire SNES library in terms of the amount of data on the cartridge.
 Part of this is the use of actual voice acting.
 When you turn on the cartridge, you’re immediately greeted with a line of spoken dialogue, followed by an intro scene that plays music with an actual vocalist.
 When you start a new game you get a scene with actual voices, and the characters throughout the game voice lines during and at the end of battle as well.
 All the voices are a bit muffled to reduce the file size so it could all fit on the cartridge.
-Voices in video games weren’t anything new, but this was one of the first RPGs to utilize them in this way.
+Voices in video games weren’t anything new, but this was one of the early RPGs to utilize them in this way.

 The game only released in Japan.
 This was likely due to the fact that console RPGs were still quite a niche genre in the early-to-mid ‘90s, as well as the game releasing rather late in the SNES lifespan.
 This was also one of the earliest RPGs to receive a fan translation patch, in the early 2000s.
 The translation was controversial, as the translator took some liberties with the dialogue, and one scene in particular was made very inappropriate with some words that I’m not going to quote.